All cases are anonymised.

 Case Study 1: Assisting a single father to understand the relevant procedures in relation to obtaining a child arrangements order within an acrimonious separated parental relationship.
 Child arrangements order by voluntary consent of both parties achieved at first hearing without prolonged court proceedings.

-Case Study 2: Father assisted in acting as a litigant in person securing the return of previously witheld contact despite a barrister’s presentation to court within acrimonious private family law proceedings.
+Case Study 2: Father assisted in acting as a litigant in person securing the return of unsupervised contact despite a barrister’s presentation to court requesting a contact centre and CAFCASS supporting such within acrimonious private family law proceedings.